 Naughton, M. (2007) Rethinking miscarriages of justice: Beyond the tip of the iceberg (Palgrave Macmillan).
-Republished in 2012 in paperback.
+Republished in 2012 in paperback with a new Foreword.

 ‘It is important to refresh our perspectives upon the perennial problem of miscarriages of justice, and Michael Naughton. . . thoroughly explains to us in his book why, after a Royal Commission and so much criminal justice legislation, reform remains essential.’ – Clive Walker, Professor of Criminal Justice Studies, Leeds University, UK